rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 ---

-In this post, we present a catalog of anomalies that developers perform in Java.
+In this post, I present a catalog of anomalies that developers perform in Java.
 For each anomaly, we include name, description, benefits, code example, and tools that include the anomaly in their catalog (if any).
 Each anomaly could be associated to one or more code